niccokunzmann/niccokunzmann.github.io/_posts/2016-06-10-Documentation-Driven-Development.md

 - I focus on the mental model now, not on how to test the mental model
 - The tests are more complete as I do not forget edge cases.

+I come to think that documentation-first has the same implications on tests as test-first has on code.

+Here is the test structure which would normally be just a lot of functions:

     class TestHasSVGForInstruction(object):
         """This tests the `InstructionToSVG.has_instruction_to_svg` method."""
         # ...